antoineauger/2048AI/README.md

 # 2048AI

-Personnal project to illustrate how some concepts from Artificial Intelligence (AI) can be applied to the 2048 video game.
+Personal project to illustrate how some concepts from Artificial Intelligence (AI) can be applied to the 2048 video game.
-If you want more details, please refer to the series of blog posts that I wrote on my personnal blog:
+If you want more details, please refer to the series of blog posts that I wrote on my personal blog:
 1. [Part 1: Presentation](https://antoineauger.fr/blog/2020/03/07/programming-an-ai-based-2048-game-part-1-presentation/)
 2. [Part 2: Game Logic](https://antoineauger.fr/blog/2020/10/04/programming-an-ai-based-2048-game-part-2-game-logic/)
+3. Part 3: Stay tuned!

 ## Project structure